-Before I answer that, I want to start off by saying that life is what you make of it no matter where you live.
+Before I answer if I like living in France as an American, I want to start off by saying that life is what you make of it no matter where you live.
 Someone living in a bustling European capital may be miserable while someone in backwoods Alabama may be having the time of their life — and vice versa.
 Certainly external factors play into your overall happiness, but the biggest factor is your attitude.
 Said another way, you’re in control of your own happiness.

 What do I mean by that and how does it relate to living in France?